Perinatal Trauma

 Not all pregnancies were created equal.

-Complications, whether it’s the birthing person, baby or both, can take their toll.
+Complications or experiences outside your control, whether it’s the birthing person, baby or both, can have a lasting impact.

-There are many ways you might have experienced difficult or traumatic experiences during the birth of your baby.
+There are many ways you might have experienced distressing or traumatic experiences during the birth of your baby.
 All of which are valid.

 After a baby is born is an incredibly vulnerable time for birthing people, who go through huge shifts not only physically but mentally and emotionally as well.

-There are many experiences in this time period as well which can have a lasting impact.
+There are many experiences in this time period as well which can leave you with difficulties.

 Listening & Debrief